 Back to the soup again

-- Place all the roast veggies into a cooking pan, on medium fire, put the boiling water (1l) but before, please don’t forget to squeeze the garlic cloves out of their skin ??.
+- Place all the roast veggies into a cooking pan, on medium fire, add the boiling water or veg stock (1l) but before, please don’t forget to squeeze the garlic cloves out of their skin.
 With the help of an electric hand blender, blend it all nicely until it becomes nice 'n smooth.
 Season well.
+Place on med/high heat and simmer for another 15 min.
+This is what will give this soup a nice deep colour and a rich taste.

 - Take the polenta into spoonful dumplings and spoon them into the soup.
-Cook for 5 extra minutes.
+Cook for 5 extra minutes if you wish.

 - Serve the soup in a bowl or deep plates and why not, spoon in a small dollop of creme fraiche if you wish.
-Totally optional.
+Totally optional but thats so delicious.